Pay Governance LLC is an independent firm that serves as a trusted advisor on executive compensation matters.

 supportive of appropriate corporate governance practices.

-Diane Lerner is a Managing Partner in the New York office of Pay Governance.
+Diane Lerner is a Partner Emeritus in the New York office of Pay Governance.
 She has spent the past twenty years in the field of executive compensation consulting.
 Diane works with Committees and companies to develop executive compensation packages that balance shareholder interests and competitive pay considerations.
 She works across many industry sectors, with particular experience in the financial services and technology sectors as well as working on transaction-related compensation assignments.

 Diane joins Pay Governance after sixteen years with the Watson Wyatt executive compensation practice.
 Prior to consulting, she spent ten years in corporate human resources positions at an international corporation, and on Wall Street.